haddocking/haddock3/CONTRIBUTING.md

 stuff.
 Use the `TODO:` flag in your comments to note something for the future.
 If needed, raise an issue.

+### 1.6 Creating a new module

+To develop a new HADDOCK3 module follow our guidelines and templates under `src/haddock/modules/_template_cat/_template_mod/`.

 ## 2. Contributing with documentation

 HADDOCK3 has (will have) two sources of documentation: 1) the library